 These pages celebrate what it means to be alive…ecstatic, hilarious, challenging, painful, intense or sublime…it is the stuff of myth and legend as we experience it in our ordinary lives.
 These pictures are my attempt to see the numinosity of this experience.
 I would like to thank the extra-ordinary people who have made this work with me.

 I was born in New York City in 1954 and moved to Ireland in 1966.
 In Trinity College, Dublin I studied English Literature and History.
 I developed an abiding love for both and have since come to see these as an essential part of my artistic training.
-The words of poetry and drama required of me to paint my own imaginary pictures.
+The words of poetry and drama required inner visualisation.
 History gave me a sense of the bigger picture.
 For the remainder of my 20s I worked in printing and publishing.
 I began painting full time in 1985, making three dimensional work in 1989 and photo-based work in 1998.
 In the last decade, I have spent much of my time swopping stories with the people I photograph.
-We try to realise common symbolic elements in our shared inner landscapes.
+We try to realize common symbolic elements in our shared inner landscapes.
 The images often have a mythic quality to them.
 This is because I believe we should see our lives as epic adventures, our struggles as heroic.

 For me the creative process is more like movie making than stills photography.
 For each full day photoshoot there is a month of preparation and post-production: developing concepts, scripting, costume making, finding locations and props, the shoot itself and finally editing.
 Many of the people that I photograph participate in several aspects of this creative process.
 I also involve other creative people in the making of this work, particularly in the post-production work.
 Over the years I have collaborated with my son Aaron Lennon Ross on editing and since 2012 he has been co-editing work with me frequently.